|

 Client Executive, Tyler Technologies

-Michael Laughlin holds a master’s degree in counseling/guidance and is a former Senior U.S. Pretrial/Probation Officer/Specialist, later serving as a County Manager over Jail Diversion, Pretrial, and Criminal Justice systems in multiple jurisdictions.
-He is the past President of Texas Association of Pretrial Services and currently serves on the Professional Development Committee.
-Additionally, Mr. Laughlin is a Licensed Professional Counselor-Supervisor, Licensed Chemical Dependency Counselor, and nationally Certified Pretrial Release/Diversion Professional, as well as a Global Career Development Facilitator and Offender Workforce Development Specialist-Instructor.
+Michael Laughlin holds a Master’s in Counseling/Guidance and is a former Senior U.S. Pretrial/Probation Officer/Specialist, and County Manager for Jail Diversion, Pretrial Services, and Criminal Justice systems in multiple Texas jurisdictions.
+He is immediate past President of Texas Association of Pretrial Services and now serves on the Professional Development Committee, and the NAPSA Diversion Committee.
+Additionally, Mr. Laughlin is a Licensed Professional Counselor-Supervisor, Licensed Chemical Dependency Counselor, and nationally Certified Offender Workforce Specialist, and Pretrial Release and Pretrial Diversion Professional.

 Cristel Tullock